Salmon42/ts-data-objects/README.md

 // Importing only partial functionality import { ... } from 'ts-data-objects/common'
 import { ... } from 'ts-data-objects/core'
-import { ... } from 'ts-data-objects/deep'
+import { ... } from 'ts-data-objects/deep' // Currently only experimental
 ```

 ### Basic Object Definition